everpeace/kube-throttler/README.md

 - threshold of
   - resource amount of `request`-ed computational resource of the throttle
   - count of resources (currently only `pod` is supported)
+  - those can be overridden by `temporalThresholdOverride`.
+Please refer to [below section](#temporal-threshold-override).

-And it also has `status` field:
+And it also has `status` field. `status` field contains:

-- `status` filed shows throttle status for each resource requests or resource counts defined in threshold setting and current total usage of `reauest`-ed resource amount or counts of `Running` pods matching `selector`
+- `used` shows the current total usage of `reauest`-ed resource amount or counts of `Running` pods matching `selector`
+- `calculatedThreshold` shows the calculated threshold value which takes `temporalThresholdOverride` into account.
+- `throttled` shows the throttle is active for each resource requests or resource counts.

 ```yaml
 # example/throttle.yaml